VainlyStrain/Vailyn/README.md

 ### Possible Issues

-Please consider, that I'm still learning.
-So, there may still be some undetected false positives/negatives.
-If you found some (or want to point out other bugs/improvements), please leave an issue.
+Found some false positives/negatives (or want to point out other bugs/improvements): please leave an issue!

 ### Code of Conduct